busathlab/mdlab/docs/namd_lab2.md

 ---

+> The first portion of this lab using CHARMM-GUI is something you can do at home, so if you would like more lab time for coding and simulation, we would recommend you complete section 1 of the lab beforehand.

 In this lab we will be working with the same protein that we simulated in CHARMM labs 7 and 8, the Influenza A M2 protein.
 We construct the protein-bilayer system using CHARMM-GUI, a CHARMM web interface developed by Lehigh University.
 We will then use NAMD to equilibrate, CHARMM to insert a drug of choice, VMD to create comparison sets for NAMD restraints, and then perform production dynamics in NAMD.

 This lab is a preparation lab for the Umbrella Sampling lab, which will use trajectories you simulate in this lab and rely heavily on code you create as well.
 To this end, there are actually a few points of flexibility in the lab, so depending on if you are doing this lab with other students in a class setting, you might each pick slightly different, but related, options so that you can compare results in the end (like a small research study!).
 Take a moment with your class and decide what each class member will do differently and what variables should remain the same.
 Here are just a few of many examples of components where you will have flexibility: